nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 }
 ```

+//TODO: talk about changing the licnese
+* propritory stuff, put unlicensed?
+* the team most often uses apache2 / MIT

 //TODO: add a small mention that you can override the `init` command?
 Does any of our teams do this?  if we don't then do we mention this?

+-- CREATE JIRA to create thing

+-scoping
+-type - which is for cjs/esm
+import/export

 #### package.json